 Recollection Wisconsin supports K-12 educators by offering resources and inspiration for teaching Social Studies and English Language Arts. recollectionwisconsin.org provides access to a growing collection of primary source materials from libraries, archives, museums, and historical societies across the state.
 This wealth of content includes photographs, postcards, maps, books, newspaper clippings, magazine articles, letters, diaries, artifacts, oral histories, and more.

 These materials are ripe for all kinds of classroom uses, including original research projects and creative writing activities.
-For more on teaching with primary sources, see “How To Read Primary Sources” from the Wisconsin Historical Society.
+For more on teaching with primary sources, see “History and Critical Thinking: A Handbook for Using Historical Documents to Improve Students’ Thinking Skills in the Secondary Grades” from the Wisconsin Historical Society.

 Social Studies and the Common Core State Standards